rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     https://www.kernel.org/pub/linux/kernel/v6.x/linux-6.5.7.tar.xz
     ```

     Note that linux-6.5.7.tar.xz just happens to be the latest kernel available at time of this writing.
-You should substitute linux-6.5.7.tar.xz or linux-6.*.tar.xz with whatever version of the Kernel that you choose to follow along this exercise with.
+You should substitute linux-6.5.7.tar.xz or linux-6.*.tar.xz with whatever version of the kernel that you choose to follow along this exercise with.

 6. Unpack the kernel tarball into your pwd.
 Type: